outmoded/hapijs.com/lib/tutorials/en_US/plugins.md

     }
 };
 ```
+Once this plugin is registered, the server will display `'hello, world'` when the user goes to route `/test`.

-Or when written as an external module, you can specify a `pkg` property:
+To write a plugin as an external module, you can specify a `pkg` property:

 ```javascript
 'use strict';